andrewcwright/capstone/README.md

 03/18/2013 - MAJOR REDESIGN
 ===========================

 I have decided to move the project to the limeJS framework.
 You can run the game by going to the capstone_rpg directory and running the html file there.
 The current functionality allows the player to move around the screen with a mouseclick or screen tap.
 If the player moves on top of the wolf, the collision is detected and a fight scene engages.
+In the fight scene the hero can either run or fight.
+If the hero runs he is returned to his starting position in the game.
+I he chooses to fight, a random number is used to calculate whether the hero hits the monster or vice-versa.
+The person who gets hit has the opponent's attack score subtracted from their life.
+This continues until someone is dead.
+I the heros wins the monster vanishes.
+Otherwise a game over message is displayed.

 ===============================================
 03/19/2012 - More controls, collision detection